w3com-sas/hulk/Resources/doc/1_create_json_file.rst

 ~~~~~~~~~~~~~

 The multiple type must be related to integer or float field.
 Actually he can't find an date interval.
-Actually the system can support only one multiple filter.
+And the system can support only one multiple filter.
 Soon it will be possible to add more multiple
 filter.

 .. code:: json